 LED prices have come down a lot over the last few years and now offer the best value for money.

 |Light fittings and shades||

-A dark lamp shade can absorb more than half the light a bulb emits which can reduce the efficiency of your lighting.
+A dark lamp shade can absorb some of the light a bulb emits which can reduce the efficiency of your lighting.
 You can save energy and money by using transparent shades or fittings that you regularly clean.

 Light fittings with a reflective inside can increase efficiency if concentrated, directional light is required.
 Spotlight fittings often have this reflective inside.
 Halogen spotlights and LEDs do not require a reflective fitting as the reflective surface is incorporated into halogen bulbs while LEDs give out directional light by default.

 Some light fittings are designed to be used with CFLs only, however the tube-only CFL that you need for these fittings is more expensive by comparison to ordinary CFLs.

 All traditional incandescent bulbs have been banned within the EU, as part of a shift towards more efficient technology and by September 2016 some of the least efficient halogen bulbs will be banned, with other lower performing halogens expected to be banned by 2018.
 An increase in efficiency and decrease in the cost of LED bulbs over the last few years has helped ease this transition.